gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 appease in those pre Swift 1.2 days.
 However we had two different promise implementations and they could not bridge.

 It was not immediately obvious how this should be solved.
-Objective-C will never be able to use Swift promises because they are Generic.
+Objective-C will never be able to use Swift promises because they are *generic*.
 But Swift could not (trivially) use our Objective-C promises because they have this syntax:

 {% highlight objective-c %}
 - (PMKPromise *(^)(id))then;